Seagate/cortx-hare/README.md

 9100 consul agent -bind={{GetPrivateIP}} -server -config-dir=/home/ant/hare -data-dir=/tmp/consul/ -bootstrap-expect=1 -client=127.0.0.1 {{GetPrivateIP}} -ui
 9656 consul watch -type=keyprefix -prefix eq/ /home/ant/hare/proto-rc
 ```
-The presence of `consul watch [...]proto-rc` process indicates that the leader has been elected.
+The presence of `consul watch ... -prefix eq/` process indicates that the leader has been elected.

 That's basically it.
 Your setup is ready for experiments and development.